 In recent years, there’s been a global shift in consumer thinking.
 There’s now less focus on ownership and more of a desire for access to experiences.
 Consumers are looking to declutter their lives while maintaining access to creature comforts.

-A new report from Zuora calls this the “end of the ownership economy.”
+A recent report from Zuora calls this the “end of the ownership economy.”
 This shift also plays directly into the strengths of the subscription model.
 When a business figures out how to offer consumers the newest and best products without forcing the lifelong commitment that ownership represents, they can tap into this access-centric mindset.